-Sculptures Dance on Film, Human, Interstellar
+Sculptures Dance on Film, Human, Interstellar at the Maquette Theatre

 From Matthew Anthony Stokes: Following several years in Paris as students (and actors with Theatre de l’Ange Fou – Compagnie Steve Wasson/Corrine Soum) Matthew Anthony Stokes co-founded the MAQUETTE Theatre Company in September 1989 with artists Robert Bennett, Dirk Hendrikx, Guillaume Panneau and Ulrike Koennecke.